StephGit/bookstore-backend/README.md

 This main goal of this project is to create a reference implementation of a state of the art enterprise application.

 ## Technologies
-JavaEE 7, Glassfish, Angular, REST
+JavaEE 7, Wildfly 10.1, REST

 ## Releasenotes